stormpath/stormpath-framework-spec/social.md

 ### Verifying the `jwtResponse` JWT

 The JWT in the `jwtResponse` is signed by the Client API.
 As such, the same signing key must be used to verify the JWT.

+The `kid` header parameter identifies the key id used to sign the JWT.
+If it is *not* the same key id that the framework integration is using, then the signing key can be retrieved from the Client API.

 The Client API signing key can be retrieved by using the Stormpath API endpoint specified in the `signingApiKey` of the Application's `webConfig`: